Opinion leadership: Factors for leadership

 There are personal characteristics that make up an opinion leader.
 Opinion leaders are individuals who obtain more media coverage than others and are especially educated on a certain issue.
 Opinion leaders that utilize social media are more likely to be introverted.
 Introverts don't receive as much interpersonal interaction offline.
 They can compensate by creating a controllable network of followers to interact with and gain recognition from in a social context.
 Opinion leaders seek the acceptance of others and are especially motivated to enhance their social status.
 Public individualism is the idea that an individual will act different from others because they are different.
 Kenny K. Chan and Shekhar Misra found opinion leaders possess this trait.
-“The individuation process and this personal-influence process both involve a reciprocal interchange which involve a willingness to stand out in a group situation."
-An opinion leader’s willingness to stand out is what sets them apart from their followers.
+"The individuation process and this personal-influence process both involve a reciprocal interchange which involve a willingness to stand out in a group situation."
+An opinion leader's willingness to stand out is what sets them apart from their followers.
 In the jargon of public relations, they are called thought leaders.
 Research has also found that opinion leaders tend to be boundary spanners.

 In relation to their followers, opinion leaders maintain a particular degree of separation in terms of socio-economic status.
-According to Gershon Feder and Sara Savastano, it is not effective for leaders to be a part of the same socio-economic status as followers. “opinion leaders who are superior to followers, but not excessively so, are more effective in transmitting knowledge.”
+According to Gershon Feder and Sara Savastano, it is not effective for leaders to be a part of the same socio-economic status as followers. "opinion leaders who are superior to followers, but not excessively so, are more effective in transmitting knowledge."
 Meanwhile the leader must be close enough in standing to relate to the followers they want to influence.

 Examples

 In a strategic attempt to engage the public in environmental issues and his nonprofit, The Climate Project, Al Gore used the concept of opinion leaders.
 Gore found opinion leaders by recruiting individuals who were educated on environmental issues and saw themselves as influential in their community and amongst their friends and family.
 From there, he trained the opinion leaders on the information he wanted them to spread and enabled them to influence their communities.
 By using opinion leaders, Gore was able to educate and influence many Americans to take notice of climate change and change their actions.

 Matthew Nisbet describes the use of opinion leaders as intermediaries between scientists and the public as a way to reach the public via trained individuals who are more closely engaged with their communities, such as "teachers, business leaders, attorneys, policymakers, neighborhood leaders, students, and media professionals."
 Examples of initiatives that take this approach include science and engineering ambassadors sponsored by the National Academy of Sciences, and science booster clubs coordinated by the National Center for Science Education.

+With the spread of social media, the opinion-leadership construct has been adapted in marketing as influencer marketing, in which brands collaborate with high-engagement users on platforms such as Instagram and YouTube to reach niche audiences.
+Empirical research on Instagram has linked perceived opinion leadership of digital creators to followers' brand attitudes and purchase intentions.